 It having been repeatedly represented to the Department that confusion arises from the use of the words "larboard" and "starboard"' in consequence of their similarity of sound, the word "port" is hereafter to be substituted for "larboard."
 George Bancroft, Sec. of the Navy.

 The whalemen are the only class of seamen who have not adopted the term port instead of larboard, except in working ship.
 The larboard boat was this boat to their great-grandfathers, and it is so with the present generation.
 More especially is this the case in the Atlantic and South Pacific fleets; but recently the term port-boat has come into use in the Arctic fleet.
 [Fisheries of U.S., V. ii.
 243, 1887]

-type of sweet dark-red wine, 1690s, shortened from Oporto, city in northwest Portugal from which the wine originally was shipped to England; from O Porto "the port" (see port (n.1)).
+type of sweet dark-red wine, 1690s, shortened from Oporto, the city in northwest Portugal from which the wine originally was shipped to England; the name is originally O Porto "the port, the harbor" (see port (n.1)).

 "to carry, bear, convey," 1560s, from French porter, from Latin portare "to carry, bear, bring, convey," also figuratively, "betoken" (source also of Spanish portar), akin to porta "gate, portus "harbor" (from PIE *prto-, suffixed form of root *per- (2) "to lead, pass over").
 The meaning "to carry (a rifle, etc.) in a military fashion" is from 1620s.
 Related: Ported; porting.
 The Latin verb is the source of many modern English words, including deport, export, import, report, support, important, and, ultimately, sports.